 BMW thinks that this is only possible now because computing power has reached a level that allows them to work on the functional side.

-A by-product of this push is that there is potential for the industrialisation of sensors over the next few years.
+A by-product of this push is that there is potential for the industrialization of sensors over the next few years.

 This will enable more advanced sensors to be developed to enhance self-driving features.

 In comparison, BMW’s latest G30 5 Series boasts Level 2 technology.
-This includes a side view camera, full range radar, ultrasonic sensors, side range radar, surround-view camera, stereo front camera and rear view camera.
+This includes a side-view camera, full-range radar, ultrasonic sensors, side range radar, surround-view camera, stereo front camera, and a rearview camera.

 Making the leap to Level 3 means that carmakers will have to overcome numerous issues such as when driving at high speeds, the detection of small objects is a critical issue.

-While this is less of a problem in urban environments there are other issues, such as the behaviour of pedestrians, to consider.
+While this is less of a problem in urban environments there are other issues, such as the behavior of pedestrians, to consider.